Manuel Antonio, Costa Rica Travel Guide for First Time Visitors

 8. Bar Jolly Roger

 Known for its pirate-themed decor and lively atmosphere, Bar Jolly Roger is a fun place to grab a drink and enjoy the nightlife.
 The cocktails are creative, and the friendly crowd makes it a great place to meet fellow travelers.
 The wings are also delicious.
-The Jolly Roger has 23 different flavors of chicken wings, and a huge variety of beers as well.
+The Jolly Roger has 23 different flavors of chicken wings and a huge variety of beers as well.
+Looking for a great spot for both food and drinks?
+Bar Jolly Roger is among the best things to do in Manuel Antonio for its fun atmosphere and creative cocktails.

 9. El Patio de Café Milagro

-Another popular bar in Manuel Antonio, El Patio offers a relaxed vibe and often features live entertainment.
+Another popular bar in Manuel Antonio, El Patio, offers a relaxed vibe and often features live entertainment.
 The outdoor seating and tropical drinks make it a great spot to enjoy the warm evenings.
-El Patio is open for breakfast, lunch, and dinner — so there’s plenty of time to check out one of Manuel Antonio’s most beloved restaurants and bars.
+El Patio is open for breakfast, lunch, and dinner, so there’s plenty of time to check out one of Manuel Antonio’s most beloved restaurants and bars.
+This place is perfect for those who want to enjoy some of the best fun things to do in Manuel Antonio, Costa Rica, while sipping tropical drinks with live music.

 LGBTQ+ Culture: Chill Vibes and Jungle Parties